symfony-cmf/symfony-cmf-docs/book/simplecms.rst

 as well as a way to :doc:`structuring content <structuring_content>`, so users can browse the content in a menu.

-In the CMF these features are provided by the RoutingBundle, the ContentBundle and the MenuBundle.
-These bundles complement each other but are independent: they work without each other, allowing you to choose which ones you want to use, extend or ignore.
+In the CMF these features are provided by the :doc:`../bundles/routing`, the :doc:`../bundles/content` and the :doc:`../bundles/menu`.
+These bundles complement each other but are independent, allowing you to choose which ones you want to use, extend or ignore.
 However, in some cases, you might just want a simple implementation that gathers all those capabilities into a ready-to-go package.
-That's exactly what the SimpleCMSBundle provides.
+That's exactly what the :doc:`../bundles/simple_cms` provides.

-SimpleCMSBundle
+SimpleCmsBundle
 ---------------

-The SimpleCMSBundle is implemented on top of most of the other Symfony CMF Bundles, combining them into a functional CMS.
+The SimpleCmsBundle is implemented on top of most of the other Symfony CMF Bundles, combining them into a functional CMS.
 It is a simple solution, but you will find it very useful when you start implementing your own CMS using Symfony CMF.

 .. tip::

-    The SimpleCMSBundle is just an example how you can do it.
-Whether you decide to extend or replace it, it's up to you, but in both cases, the SimpleCMSBundle is a good place to start developing your first CMS.
+    The SimpleCmsBundle is just an example how you can do it.
+Whether you decide to extend or replace it, it's up to you, but in both cases, the SimpleCmsBundle is a good place to start developing your first CMS.

 Page Document
 ~~~~~~~~~~~~~

-The SimpleCMSBundle provides a ``Page`` document which provides all roles in
+The SimpleCmsBundle provides a ``Page`` document which provides all roles in
 one class:

 * It has properties for title and text body;